Geoogolla/enterprise-docs/docs/administrator-guide/faq/where-can-i-find-the-error-and-debug-log-files-of-bold-reports-in-docker.md

    ![Crl Command](/static/assets/on-premise/images/faq/curl-docker.png)

-10. Please copy and browse the link generated.
-Download the zip folder and share.
+10. Copy and browse the link in the browser.
+Download the zip file and share it to the Bold Reports support team.

     ![URL](/static/assets/on-premise/images/faq/zip-url.png)